 Symptoms of anxiety include an elevated heart beat, nervousness, a feeling of needing to leave the situation, and worrying about things that may or may not happen.
 Living in a state like this all the time is not only not fun, but makes it hard to hold down a serious job and maintaining great relationships.

 Many people go to the doctor right away when they realize that they have an anxiety disorder.
 Doctors can certainly prescribe medication to help with anxiety, like benzodiazepines.
-Unfortunately, benzodiazepines are notoriously addictive and can actually kill people due to the nature of their severe withdrawal symptoms.
+Unfortunately, benzodiazepines are notoriously addictive and can actually take lives due to the nature of their severe withdrawal symptoms.

 That sounds like a bit of a gamble.
 So I don’t blame you for wondering whether or not there are any natural remedies for anxiety.
 I used to be prescribed serious anxiety medication, and I have used many of the methods listed in this article for helping to regulate my anxiety.
 Hopefully some of this information can help you, as well.